-Just like we store the transactional data in database, so that we can retrieve it later to make some business decisions, Kafka also stores data in form of messages.
+Just like we store the transactional data in a database so that we can retrieve it later to make business decisions, Kafka also stores data in messages.
 Data within Kafka is stored durably, in order, and can be read deterministically.

 The main feature of Kafka is its scaling capability as well as protection against failures using data replication.

-The massage has two parts – key and body.
+The message has two parts – key and body.
 Both are simply an array of bytes and Kafka does not do anything magical to read and make sense of these bytes.
 It can be XML, JSON, String or anything.
-Many Kafka developers favor the use of Apache Avro, which is a serialization framework originally developed for Hadoop.
-Kafka does not care and store everything.
+Many Kafka developers favor using Apache Avro, a serialization framework originally developed for Hadoop.
+Kafka does not care and stores everything.

-Keys are used to write messages into partitions in a more controlled manner.
-Kafka simply finds the hash of the key and uses it to find the partition number where message has to be written (logic is not this much simple, off-course).
+Keys are used to writing messages into partitions in a more controlled manner.
+Kafka simply finds the hash of the key and uses it to find the partition number where the message has to be written (logic is not this simple, off-course).